 The Office of Student Activities offers a wide variety of events and programs for students to experience social, academic, cultural and civic engagement on and off campus.
 Participation in co-curricular activities, organizations, and clubs is considered an integral aspect of a well-rounded education.
-As such, we offer opportunities for students to gain hands-on leadership experience through positions such as the Student Government Association and Campus Activities Board, opportunities to became active in our vibrant communities through the Northern Serves Community Service Club, and the ability to join (or create) a student club or organization.
+As such, we offer opportunities for students to gain hands-on leadership experience through positions such as the Student Government Association and Campus Activities Board, opportunities to became active in our vibrant communities through the Northern Serves Community Service Club and the Students Caring About Regional Issues (SCARSI) Club, and the ability to join (or create) a student club or organization.
 These are in addition to our many educational, cultural, and social student events that take place throughout the year.